 - I went to work in Kuwait, an Arabic speaking country.
 I had no idea what language they speak, what food they ate, and what work I would do.

 - I asked my ex-employer, who speak English, to give me a notebook.
-In this notebook, I wrote down anything and everything the kids said to me, then I asked the parents for the meanings.
+In this notebook, I wrote down anything and everything the kids said to me, then I asked their parents for the meanings.
 I began to make note of every word, phrase, or sentence that I hear from anyone, such as my ex-employers' parents, sisters, brothers and their friends.
 Then, my employer would translate everything for me.

 Three months passed and I was speaking the Kuwaiti Arabic language.
 I was pleased with myself.
-Although I cannot write in Arabic Alphabet, I am now able to communicate verbally with the kids and everyone in the family–to anyone really.
+Although I cannot write in Arabic Alphabet, I am now able to communicate verbally with the kids and everyone in the family – to anyone really.
 It wasn't easy, but it was fun learning the Kuwaiti Arabic language.

-Arabic Numbers translated to English Numbers:
+Kuwaiti Arabic Numbers translated to English Numbers:

-Numbers 0 to100
+Numbers 0 to 100